Qin Zhijian

 Qin Zhijian (born 1976) is a former male Chinese international table tennis player and current coach.

 Playing career

 He has won four World Championship medals.
-He won the bronze medal at the 1999 World Table Tennis Championships and a gold medal at the 2001 World Table Tennis Championships with Yang Ying and two bronze's at the 2003 World Table Tennis Championships with Ma Lin and Niu Jianfeng respectively.
+He won the bronze medal in the mixed doubles at the 1999 World Table Tennis Championships, a gold medal in the mixed doubles at the 2001 World Table Tennis Championships with Yang Ying and two bronze medals at the 2003 World Table Tennis Championships in the men's doubles and mixed doubles with Ma Lin and Niu Jianfeng, respectively.

 Coaching

-In 2017 he became the China national table tennis team Men's first team coach.
+In 2017 he became the China national men's table tennis team's first team coach.
+He was replaced by Wang Hao in early 2023.
 Before that, he was the personal coach of Ma Long since 2006 who he developed and trained into a Grand Slam Champion.